 - help in selling a vacant property in need of substantial refurbishment

-- an Empty Property Grant to assist you with refurbishment, which is available to owners of properties vacant for a period of longer than six months to assist with the capital costs of refurbishment and reoccupation of the premises, either by the owner or a tenant, within a period of six months of the grant application being approved.
-Any works required at the property must be undertaken by a bona fide contractor and the applicant must retain ownership of the property during the Empty Property Grant process, the premises must also remain occupied for a period of two years following completion of the refurbishment and confirmation of the properties re-occupation.
-The maximum amount of grant available to owners of properties within Wirral’s designated Selective Licensing areas is currently £5,000.00 (conditions apply) and £3,000.00 to owners of properties elsewhere within the borough.
-A locally set administration fee and charge are payable upon approval of the application and for 2019/20 this is currently £215.18 (please note fees and charges may be updated during the year and the council reserves the right to amend the schedule at any time).
+- Empty property grant assistance is available to owners of properties vacant for a period longer than six months are eligible to apply for financial assistance toward the cost of refurbishment and reoccupation of their premises.
+A grant of £7,000 for properties within Selective Licensing areas and £5,000 elsewhere within the borough is available to assist with the capital costs of refurbishment and reoccupation either by the owner or a tenant, the premises must remain vacant whilst the works take place and the property occupied within a period of six months of the grant application being approved.
+Any works required at the property must be undertaken by a bona fide contractor and the applicant must retain ownership of the property during the Empty Property Grant process, the premises must also remain occupied for a period of two years following completion of the refurbishment and confirmation of the property’s re-occupation, we cannot fund any works already completed at a property prior to the grant being approved.
+Grant assistance is not available to owners looking to sell a vacant property.
+A locally set administration fee and charge are payable upon approval of the application and for 2021/22 this is currently £225.10 (please note fees and charges may be updated during the year and the council reserves the right to amend the schedule at any time).
 The fee and charge are reviewed annually in October.

 - Developers Circulation list application